batyaboyo/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Root Cause and Resolution
 While I was checking the logs I found an unusual amount of traffic in the evening hours, I can think a tech survy student launched a DDoS attack.
-In the log files we can see that two days later of those tests, a series of attacks against the web when the journalist published a new article started,, we can think that the motivation of this attack was sabotaging the website.
+We can think that the motivation of this attack was sabotaging the website and affect student marks.

-I also check that the website has enough bandwidth available, and everything is ok, the issue was that strange amount of traffic.
+I also check that the app has enough bandwidth available, and everything is ok, the issue was that strange amount of traffic.

 I implemented a solution with CloudFlare to handle this bad traffic and still online.